Where to find this: Dashboard → Website Builder → Select any page → Click on a section → Look for “Buttons” panel

 Setting button destinations

-Choose where you want visitors to go when they click your buttons.1
+Choose where you want visitors to go when they click your buttons.Access button destination options

 With a button selected, look for the destination or link settings.